 Virginia Woolf’s previously unpublished early works

 This is an unusually exciting event for Woolf fans – the first publication of an undiscovered notebook which had been lost for seventy years.
 Carlyle’s House was written in 1909 when Virginia Woolf was living with her brother Adrian in Fitzroy Square.
 She was struggling with her first Novel, The Voyage Out and wondering if she would ever be married.
 It was discovered only a couple of years ago, in Birmingham.
-The contents of the notebook (which she made herself, by hand) are a series of seven portraits written, as she says of them herself as a sort of artist’s notebook: "the only use of this book is that it shall serve for a sketch book; as an artist fills his pages with scraps and fragments, studies of drapery – legs, arms & noses … so I take up my pen & trace here whatever shapes I happen to have in my head … It is an exercise – training for eye & hand".
+The contents of the notebook (which she made herself, by hand) is a series of seven portraits written, as she says of them herself as a sort of artist’s notebook: “the only use of this book is that it shall serve for a sketch book; as an artist fills his pages with scraps and fragments, studies of drapery – legs, arms & noses … so I take up my pen & trace here whatever shapes I happen to have in my head … It is an exercise – training for eye & hand”.

 They are an attempt to capture people visually, socially, and even morally.
 She is trying out the literary techniques which were later to make her famous – capturing the sense of life by a combination of shrewd observation, making imaginative connections between disparate subjects, and sliding effortlessly into philosophic reflections on the topic in question.

 Some of her observations and commentary are amazingly snooty and condescending.
 Speaking of the children of Sir George Darwin who she visits in their campus home in Cambridge, she observes:

 Margaret is much less formed; but has the same determination to find out the truth for herself, and the same lack of any fine power of discrimination.
 They enjoy things very much, and fancy that this is due to their superior taste; fancy that in riding about the streets of Cambridge they are building up a theory of life.